monakhova/monakhova.github.io/_pages/join.md

 <h2 class="category">Current Cornell students</h2>
 <span class="font-weight-bold">Cornell PhD students</span>: Send me an email and we can set up a time to chat! <br>
-<span class="font-weight-bold">Cornell undergraduate students</span>: I will be looking for undergraduate students to work with starting in Fall 2024.
-Check back in summer 2024 for more information.
+<span class="font-weight-bold">Cornell undergraduate students</span>: We accept several undergradudate researchers into our lab every year.
+Students can do research for pay, academic credit, or on a volunteer basis.
+If you'd like to work with us, fill out <a href="https://forms.gle/W9oFXVTX7ffjPTo6A">this form</a>.

 <h2 class="category"><a id="shared-values">Shared Values</a></h2>
 As a group we value: